BetweenBooks/BetweenBooks.github.io/updates/2020/capital-and-ideology-thomas-piketty-2020.md

   - long-read
   - democracy
 summary:
-  An incredibly detailed journey through various political regimes through the lens of understanding how they were structured and how that structure affects social inequality.
-Concludes with some very strong and interesting ideas about how we can move towards a global social democracy, and how to finance a substantial social state.
+  <p>An incredibly detailed journey through various political regimes through the
+  lens of understanding how they were structured and how that structure affects social inequality.
+Concludes with some very strong and interesting ideas about how we can move towards a global social democracy, and how to finance a substantial social state.</p>
 ---

 #### Rough Summary